bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/deprecated_source_map_pragma.md

 SyntaxError: Using //@ to indicate sourceURL pragmas is deprecated.
 Use //\# instead
 ====================================================================================

-The JavaScript warning “Using `//@` to indicate sourceURL pragmas is deprecated.
+The JavaScript warning "Using `//@` to indicate sourceURL pragmas is deprecated.
 Use `//#` instead” occurs when there is a deprecated source map syntax in a JavaScript source.

 Message
 -------